 Are we compelled to report child abuse?

-The Children’s Act No. 35 of 2005 explains the rights of minors under the age of 18 years, as well as how we are supposed to care for them.
-The law also states that it is mandatory for persons in certain professions to report possible child abuse and neglect.
-Anyone can choose to report a suspected abuse of a child – often times a child falls through the cracks if neighbours or family choose to turn a blind eye to abuse.
+The Children’s Act No. 35 of 2005 explains the rights of minors under 18 years old and how we are supposed to care for them.
+The law also states that persons in certain professions must report possible child abuse and neglect.
+Anyone can choose to report a suspected abuse of a child – often, a child falls through the cracks if neighbours or family decide to turn a blind eye to abuse.

 The Sexual Offences Act states that we have a legal obligation to report sexual abuse or exploitation of children as soon as we become aware of it.